What is the best psoriasis shampoo?

 How to use psoriasis shampoos

 Psoriasis shampoos should not be used like normal shampoos.
-They are not designed to clean the hair, and you will normally need to use a regular shampoo to wash your hair after you have finished the treatment.
+They are not designed to clean the hair, which means you may need to use a regular shampoo to wash your hair after you have finished the treatment.

 You should use psoriasis shampoos exactly as directed by your pharmacist or doctor.
 If you’re in doubt, carefully consult the patient information leaflet that came with the product – if you can’t find it, you can search for it online at Medicines.org.